MarinsPlayLab/Orbis-Mayhem-Legal/Terms-Of-Service.md

 - Contains hate speech, threats, harassment, discrimination, or explicit sexual content;
 - Contains malware, spam, or other harmful code.

 By submitting content, you grant us a non-exclusive, worldwide, royalty-free, sublicensable, and transferable license to use, reproduce, modify, display, and distribute such content in connection with operating and improving the Game (for example, showing your messages to other players, logging content for moderation, or using anonymised examples to improve systems).
+See the Privacy Policy (Section 4.7) for details on how moderation data is stored and retained.

 ### 9.2 Leaderboards and Rankings